 What are the advantages of an ARM loan?

 ARM loans are typically offered at a lower initial interest rate than a conventional loan.
 Which means you are likely to get a lower monthly payment at the beginning of your mortgage.
 While interest rates on ARM loans will change, it doesn’t necessarily mean the rate will increase.
-So, you could take advantage of getting a decreased monthly payment after the first adjustment period.
+So, you could get a lower monthly payment after the first adjustment period as well.

 Who could benefit from an ARM loan?

 ARM loans aren’t for everyone.
 It could be a great option for anyone who plans on moving or refinancing their mortgage before the end of the introductory fixed-rate period.